Position

 • Develop and implement individualized supervision plans for each probationer.

-• Collaborate with other professionals, such as social workers, counselors, and law enforcement, to support probationers.
+• Collaborate with other professionals, such as social workers, counselors, and law enforcement, to support the rehabilitation of probationers.

-• Prepare and submit reports to the court on the progress and status of probationers.
+• Prepare and submit reports on the progress and status of probationers to the court.

-• Provide guidance and support to probationers to help them address issues such as substance abuse, employment, and family relationships.
+• Provide guidance and support to probationers in areas such as employment, education, and housing.

 Qualifications